theoheneba/deepseek/README.md

-# DeepSeek AI for VS Code
+# DeepSeek for VS Code

 Access DeepSeek AI directly in VS Code for code completion, chat, and AI-powered assistance.